II. The Characteristics of Paul's Ministry. 1:8- 7:16

 There are three aspects, or tenses, of Salvation:

-and has already entered into eternal life in Christ (Acts 16:30,31; Joh 5:24; cp.
+The lost sinner, upon confessing his sin and turning in faith to the Savior, 'has been saved' {delivered} from sin's guilt and penalty (death), and has already entered into eternal life in Christ (Acts 16:30,31; Joh 5:24; cp.
 2Cor 2:15).

 The world: sorrows over wrong while excusing it (eg., Mark 6:26), grieves over earthly loss while shunning heavenly gain (eg., Mark 10:21,22), weeps for blessings lost though previously despised (Heb 12:16,17), blames God for its own failures (eg., Gen 3:12), takes ineffective action to relieve its guilt, for it refuses to come to Christ (Joh 8:24; eg., Mat 27:3-5).

-which influence us while we dwell in our fleshly bodies (Rom 8:5-13; 2Cor 3:18; Php 2:12,13).
+Born-again believers 'are being saved' (delivered) from the habit and power of sin, which influence us while we dwell in our fleshly bodies (Rom 8:5-13; 2Cor 3:18; Php 2:12,13).

 The Corinthian church, having repented of their tolerance to sin, was delivered from impurity and error, as the Holy Spirit enabled them to address the situation properly.